Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3): Conclusions

-We have proved that Spherical CNNs are rotation equivariant (Prop.~\ref{PropositionEquivarianceSCNN}) and that they are stable under rotation diffeomorphisms (Thm.~\ref{thm:stabilitySCNN}).
-These properties illustrate how Spherical CNNs adequately exploit the data structure to improve their representation power and learning performance.
-As a matter of fact, they have already been show successful in classification tasks \cite{esteves2018learning}.
-Thus, in what follows, we focus solely on corroborating the theoretical properties by numerical simulations with controlled perturbations; for comparative performance with other methods, please refer to \cite{esteves2018learning}.
+We have proved that Spherical CNNs are stable to general structure perturbations (i.e., diffeomorphism perturbations).
+This illustrates how Spherical CNNs exploit the data structure to improve representative power and learning capacity.
+As a matter of fact, they have already been shown successful in classification tasks \cite{esteves2018learning}.
+Thus, in what follows, we focus solely on corroborating the stability property by numerical experiments with admissible perturbations; for performance comparison with other learning methods, please refer to \cite{esteves2018learning}.

-\myparagraph{Dataset and problem setting.} The shape classification problem of 3-D object is considered on the ModelNet40 dataset \cite{wu20153d}, i.e., given a spherical signal, the goal is to find out which class its represented object belongs to.
+\myparagraph{Problem setting and dataset.} The shape classification problem of 3D object is considered on ModelNet40 dataset \cite{wu20153d}, i.e., given a spherical signal, the goal is to find out which class its represented object belongs to.
 There are 40 classes in the dataset, where we use $9683$ samples for training and $29595$ samples for testing.
-We parametrize the spherical signal in a $64 \times 64$ resolution, see Fig. \ref{3Dchair} for the 3-D model of a chair and its associated spherical signal as an example.
+We parametrize the spherical signal in a $64 \times 64$ resolution---see Fig. \ref{3Dchair} for the 3D model of a chair and the associated spherical signal.

-\myparagraph{Architectures and training.} We consider the Spherical CNN with $8$ spherical convolutional layers, each of which contains $16$, $16$, $32$, $32$, $64$, $64$, $128$ and $128$ features respectively.
-The ReLU $\sigma(\cdot) = \max \{ \cdot, 0 \}$ is used as the nonlinearity.
-For a readout layer, we apply a global weighted average pooling, obtaining a descriptor vector and the latter is projected into the number of object classes.
+\myparagraph{Architectures and training.} We consider the Spherical CNN of $8$ layers, each containing $16$, $16$, $32$, $32$, $64$, $64$, $128$ and $128$ spherical convolutional filters and the ReLU nonlinearity.
+At the readout layer, we apply a global weighted average pooling for a descriptor vector and the latter is projected into the number of object classes.
 We train the architecture for $50$ epochs with the ADAM optimizer and a batch size of $16$ samples.
-The learning rate is $1\cdot 10^{-3}$ and is divided by $5$ on epochs $30$ and $40$, respectively.
-We start by evaluating the rotation equivariance, and then proceed to the diffeomorphism satbility in the following.
+The learning rate is $1\cdot 10^{-3}$, which is divided by $5$ on epochs $30$ and $40$ respectively.
+We start by considering structure perturbations as fundamental rotation operations, and proceed to arbitrary diffeomorphism perturbations.